ramonnteixeira/maven-dependency-analizer/README.md

 	</plugin>
 ```

-* Configuration
-It is possible to configure the exceptions list will be ignored for the plugin.
+* It is possible to configure the exceptions list will be ignored for the plugin.

 ```xml
 	<plugin>